New X-Men (2001 series): Follow-up

 As far back as 2003, popular television and film writer Joss Whedon was rumored to be Morrison's successor on the New X-Men title.
-In an interview, Whedon clarified he was asked to take over the New X-Men title, but this was instead changed to a new volume of Astonishing X-Men in order to accommodate his collaborator John Cassaday.
+In an interview, Whedon clarified he was asked to take over the New X-Men title, but this was instead changed to a new volume of Astonishing X-Men to accommodate his collaborator John Cassaday.
 Whedon then clarified that his run on Astonishing was a direct continuation of Morrison's work when he said, "I was reading New X-Men and loving it.
 The other part of the equation was [working with] John Cassaday.
 I had been talking about doing something with John for years.
 Then, once I signed on, I was told it wasn't New X-Men but Astonishing X-Men.
 I was like 'What?'
 But I took the same premise and cast that Grant established and worked from there because I was caught up in that book."